 Checking out bebop jazz guitar licks is a huge part of learning a style of music like Bebop.
 This also means out how to incorporate what makes them Bebop Guitar them into your playing.
 This would be true both for phrasing and specific arpeggios, chromatic enclosures that are being used in Bebop.

-In this video I will go over 3 good examples of Bebop Jazz Licks, and then I will analyze them and talk about how they are constructed and what the building blocks of this type of jazz lick is.
+In this video, I will go over 3 good examples of Bebop Jazz Licks.
+I will analyze them and discuss how they are constructed.
+In the process I also go over what the building blocks of this type of jazz lick is.

 The Bebop Dominant

-Since the bebop style is very focused on dom7th chords I have made examples of V I progression in the key of G major.
+Bebop is very focused on dom7th chords.
+Therefore I have made examples of V I progression in the key of G major.
 It is of course also possible to use these on a II V I in G major.

 In general the people who play bebop and teach it (like Barry Harris) will focus more on the dominant than the II chord in a cadence.